-Sixty-five percent of Rowan-Salisbury students receive free and reduced-price lunch, thanks in part to the textile industry — which once employed much of the community — moving overseas.
+About 65% of Rowan-Salisbury students were receiving free and reduced-price lunch, thanks in part to the textile industry — which once employed much of the community — moving overseas.
 When these students went home, poverty existed and access to the internet often didn’t.

-In an effort to address the digital divide, the school system reached out to the community for solutions, said Andrew Smith, the district's chief strategy officer.
-The core question: How do we make internet access available outside of school so students can use their devices to study, do research and complete homework?
+In an effort to address the digital divide, the school system reached out to the community for solutions, said Andrew Smith, the district's assistant superintendent of transformation.
+The core question was how to get broadband access outside of school so students could use their devices to study, do research and complete homework.

-The partnerships and solutions took many forms, until they eventually found 75 Wi-Fi hotspots in both urban and rural areas of the community.
-Now the goal is to establish 25 more for a total of 100.
+The partnerships and solutions took many forms, until they eventually provided Wi-Fi hotspots to students in both urban and rural areas of the community.

 Here’s how Rowan-Salisbury Schools attacked the problem:

-The literacy summits.
-Over the past three years, business, community and church leaders were invited to a summit where the district laid out its literacy plan, explained its 1:1 initiative and asked for help.
-Nearly 500 people have attended the meetings.
-District representatives explained how the digital divide impacts student achievement and asked those in attendance to help them address the access issues many students face at home.
+Business, community and church leaders were invited to a summit where the district laid out its literacy plan, explained its 1:1 initiative and asked for help.
+Nearly 500 people attended the meetings.
+District representatives explained how the digital divide impacts student achievement and asked those in attendance to help them address the access issues many students faced at home.

-The churches.
-With a couple solutions in place for urban students, the district turned to rural areas where students faced geographical internet poverty.
+With a couple of solutions in place for urban students, the district turned to rural areas where students faced geographical internet poverty.
 The district approached faith-based groups and asked them to consider opening church doors to students after school.

-The teachers.
 Teachers were trained to deal with classrooms where only half the students had internet access at home.
 Educators were asked to evaluate the efficacy of the homework they assigned to ensure it was valuable.
-They also learned about apps students could use at home that don’t require connectivity, and they were encouraged to have students download materials at school so they could work offline at home.
+They also learned about apps students could use at home that didn't require connectivity, and students were encouraged to download materials at school so they could work offline at home.

-The buses.
 A wildly successful summer food program led to another innovative solution.
-This summer, the district’s nutrition department served 85,000 meals to students out of remodeled school buses parked throughout the community, which got Smith thinking.
+The district’s nutrition department was serving 85,000 meals to students out of remodeled school buses parked throughout the community, which got Smith thinking.
 What if we fitted buses with a wireless hotspot and served dinner from the buses during the school year?
-That plan is in the works and the district now has four “Yum Yum” buses.
+The district now has four “Yum Yum” buses.

-The mobile hotspots.
 Thanks to a generous donation and partnership with Community in Schools, the district was able to purchase 300 wireless routers that act as mobile Wi-Fi hotspots, along with monthly data plans.
 The majority of the 300 devices are given to the most impoverished students throughout the district for nightly use.
-A smaller subset of devices were given to each media center to be loaned to any student who may need them for sporadic usage.
+A smaller subset of devices were given to each media center to be loaned to any student who may need them for occasional use.

-“Some of the most simple solutions that you can implement tomorrow don’t take any money at all,” Smith said.
+“Some of the simplest solutions that you can implement tomorrow don’t take any money at all,” Smith said.
 “There’s no one solution that solves all of the problems.
 It becomes a mix of all solutions.”